Are You Wondering Whether You Have Anorexia?

 Anorexia FAQ/More Information

-As with other eating disorders, anorexia has no singular cause.
-However, the evolving scientific literature suggests that this pattern of disordered eating develops from a complex interplay between genetic, psychological and sociocultural factors.
+As with other eating disorders, anorexia has no single cause.
+However, research suggests that eating disorders stem from a variety of genetic, psychological, and sociocultural factors.

-Anorexia treatment is unique to each patient’s needs.
-Medical stabilization, psychiatric stabilization, nutritional rehabilitation and weight restoration (when appropriate) are considered when determining a patient’s treatment plan.
+Anorexia treatment is personalized, depending on each patient’s needs.
+Medical stabilization, psychiatric stabilization, nutritional rehabilitation, and weight restoration (when appropriate) are all considered when determining a patient’s treatment plan.

-If you or a loved one struggle with some of the symptoms described here, it may be worth speaking with a clinician and considering treatment options.
+If you or a loved one struggle with some of the symptoms described here, we can help you explore anorexia treatment options.